Florence James-Wallace: Later life

 James-Wallace first lived with her sister and mother in Wynnum after her return to Brisbane.
 However rheumatism and arthritis, brought on by the cold damp conditions at the hospitals on Lemnos and in France, which was a common experience amongst many of the army nurses, prevented her return to full-time nursing.
 She rested and nursed privately part-time, living in her home at The Gap.
 After 1923, when she gave up her soldier settlement, she accepted a position as a nurse in Auckland.
 She married Harry Oswald Mellsop in Auckland in 1927.

 Legacy

-Florence Mellsop visited her family in Queensland many times over the next three decades but continuing ill health from her war service confined her to hospital for an extensive period.
+James-Wallace visited her family in Queensland many times over the next three decades but continuing ill health from her war service confined her to hospital for an extensive period.
 On her final visit to Australia she left the photo albums of her time spent in the AANC with her Australian family.
 She died in New Zealand in 1970.
 Her photo albums were donated to the Fryer Library, The University of Queensland where they have been digitised.